-It is recommended that schools should ideally hold at least two emergency contact numbers for pupils.
-If you find contacts are out of date or unreachable, please notify the DSL and school office immediately.
+It is essential that schools should hold at least two emergency contact numbers for pupils however, we are aware that in some exceptional circumstances, this is not possible.
+If you find pupil contacts are out of date or unreachable, please notify the DSL and school office immediately.